 In this exclusive video interview from RSA Conference 2011, Microsoft Corporate Vice President of Trustworthy Computing Scott Charney and SearchSecurity.com Senior Site Editor Eric B. Parizo discuss the state of Microsoft's Trustworthy Computing initiative in 2011, including the reasons why the software giant's products are getting more secure despite its record number of security bulletins in 2010, the top ways enterprises can take advantage of the improved security capabilities in Windows 7 and the case for Internet Explorer as the most secure browser available today.

 Read the full text transcript from this video below.
 Please note the full transcript is for reference only and may include limited inaccuracies.
 To suggest a transcript correction, contact email@example.com.

 Q&A: The state of the Microsoft Trustworthy Computing initiative in 2011

 Eric Parizo: Hello.
-I am Eric Parizo, it is great to have you
+I am Eric Parizo, it is great to have you with us.

 Joining us today is Scott Charney, Corporate Vice President for

 Trustworthy Computing at Microsoft.
 Scott, thank you so much